Lonzo and Oscar: Lloyd George

 Lloyd George was born to parents Austin and Myrtle George in a duplex house in Cordova, Alabama on June 27, 1924.
 In 1930, Austin operated a cafeteria and Myrtle worked in a cotton mill.
 About 1931, they moved to the mill village in Haleyville, Alabama, where better jobs were available, and where Lloyd went to school.
 He ordered a cheap guitar from Sears and Roebuck and always loved music.
 George had a local group called the Rhythm Rascals, and he also played with Sonny James Loden and his family, as well as gospel singer Jake Hess.
 The Rhythm Rascals consisted of Will Harvey Jones, James "Snookem" Turner, a fiddle player, and a Mr. Howell.

 At age 14, George made his debut radio broadcast on WMSD-AM in Sheffield, Alabama.
 He graduated from Haleyville High School in 1942.
 Turned down by the military for World War II, he moved to Nashville and got a gig with Curly Fox and Texas Ruby, but soon he was playing bass with Eddy Arnold after Arnold's bassist, Gabe Tucker, left.

 Rollin Sullivan

 Rollin Sullivan was born in Edmonton, Kentucky, one in a family of ten.
 Rollin (born January 9, 1919) and brother Johnny Sullivan (born July 7, 1917) toured together in the 1930s; they were also in a local group known as the Kentucky Ramblers.
 They made their professional debut on WTJS-AM in Jackson, Tennessee, about 1939.
 In 1942, Rollin joined Paul Howard's Arkansas Cotton Pickers playing an electric mandolin, where he received the nickname Oscar.
 Johnny was in the military at the time.
 In the summer of 1944, Rollin, with WSM-AM's Grand Ole Opry, played tent shows with Eddy Arnold.
-Johnny and his wife Ruth Evelyn Sullivan were killed in a car crash near Evanston, Wyoming, on October 9, 1959, while traveling with the Grand Ole Opry.
-Rollin was injured but recovered.
+Johnny's wife Ruth Evelyn Sullivan was killed in a car crash near Evanston, Wyoming, on October 9, 1959, while traveling with the Grand Ole Opry.
+Johnny was injured but recovered.